 Grand Canyon University's online learning management systems are specifically intended to host classrooms for current and recently completed classes.
-Student access to classes will be removed four (4) weeks following the course end date.
-It is the sole responsibility of each student and faculty member to keep copies of all files uploaded to the online learning management system.
+Student access to classes will be removed five (5) weeks following the course end date.
+It is the responsibility of each student and faculty member to keep copies of all files uploaded to the online learning management system.
 The University is not responsible to make course content or files submitted to the online learning management system available to students or faculty members once the class has been removed.
-Students may contact their academic counselor to submit a request to have an archived class restored.
-Students must pay a \$50 class restoration fee for each class.